 - Related searches

 There are a couple of other enhancements to the search results pages.
 Especially on mobile, for instance, you’ll find an incredible amount of rich results.
 These results provide a lot more actionable information, directly from the search results page.
 Rich results are available for almost all verticals, from movies — you can see an example of that below — and recipes, to local restaurants and online courses.
 You can check the results of your rich results in Google Search Console.

 Now there are also featured snippets and answer boxes — the latter will show when Google itself knows the answer to a question itself, often directly coming from the knowledge graph.
 These boxes will show at the top of the page to answer a query right away, in the search results.
 Last but not least, there’s the knowledge graph card; this is the big block of information on the right-hand side.

 Building blocks for rich results

-Our Yoast SEO plugin uses JSON-LD to add automatically add a lot of structured data information about your site.
-Plus, it marks up articles and FAQs among other things via structured data content blocks.
+Our Yoast SEO plugin uses JSON-LD to automatically add a lot of structured data information about your site.
+Plus, it marks up how-to articles and FAQs among other things via structured data content blocks.
 We stitch everything together in a neat graph.
 A graph is an interconnected overview of your site and how all its entities — company, authors, etc. — are connected to that.
 Read our Schema documentation to get up to speed.

 What do rich results do?

 In addition to telling the search engine what all the pieces of your site mean, the main goal of rich results is to inform the searcher.
 A rich result might entice the searcher to click on the link.
 Users can now judge directly from the search results if a certain result is the one they are looking for.